awsdocs/amazon-connect-admin-guide/doc_source/related-services-amazon-connect.md

 VPC endpoints are not supported\.

 You can also manage the Amazon S3 policies to move data to Amazon S3 Glacier for less expensive long\-term storage\.
-However, it breaks the link in the contact trace record \(CTR\) in Amazon Connect\.
-To fix this, use a Lambda function to rename the S3 Glacier object to match the data in the CTR\.
+However, it breaks the link in the contact record in Amazon Connect\.
+To fix this, use a Lambda function to rename the S3 Glacier object to match the data in the contact record\.

 ## Database<a name="database-services"></a>